 “The new wine fails, the vine languishes; all the merry-hearted sigh.
 The mirth of the tambourine ceases, the noise of the jubilant ends, the joy of the harp ceases.
 They shall not drink wine with a song; strong drink is bitter to those who drink it.
 The city of confusion is broken down; every house is shut up, so that none may go in.
 There is a cry for wine in the streets, all joy is darkened, the mirth of the land is gone.
 In the city desolation is left, and the gate is stricken with destruction.
 When it shall be thus in the midst of the land among the people, It shall be like the shaking of an olive tree, like the gleaning of grapes when the vintage is done.”
 (Isaiah 24:1-13) Our hedonistic lives are going to look pretty stupid after the leaders of the “great” powers all drop the big one on each other.
 No one is going to feel like partying anymore, though the natural inclination of many will be to get drunk and stay that way so they don’t have to face the grim new reality.
 The “gate” Isaiah mentioned is roughly equivalent to “city hall.”
 In context, it indicates that the capital cities of the war’s participants are toast, leaving “government” in the hands of whoever is strong enough to seize it.
 Mogadishu will serve as the model.
 But there will be precious few people left to govern—or exploit.

 An anonymous Psalm describes the effects of the warfare: “A fire goes before Him and burns up His enemies round about.
 His lightnings light the world; the earth sees and trembles.
 The mountains melt like wax at the presence of Yahweh, at the presence of the Lord of the whole earth.
 The heavens declare His righteousness, and all the peoples see His glory.”
 (Psalm 97:3-6) From the experiments our government performed in the 1950s we have a reasonably good idea what one nuclear bomb will do.
 But we have no concept of what will happen when hundreds or thousands of these weapons are detonated more or less simultaneously.
 Changes in weather patterns—not just a nuclear winter, but a nuclear hurricane or tornado season—are a distinct possibility.
 Remember what Jeremiah said about “the whirlwind of Yahweh” in chapter 30?
-And how many nukes will it take to get a major fault system like the San Andreas in California to let go?
+And how many nukes will it take to get a major fault system like the San Andreas in California, or the Yellowstone supervolcano, to let go?
 References to earthquakes (the “trembling” earth) are ubiquitous in these prophetic passages.

 It’s interesting that both Ezekiel and John mention hailstones as a part of the phenomenon of God’s wrath.
 This isn’t the first time Yahweh has used hail against an enemy of His people.
 During the conquest of Canaan, He rained down hail upon the Amorites.
 “And it happened, as they fled before Israel and were on the descent of Beth Horon, that Yahweh cast down large hailstones from heaven on them as far as Azekah, and they died.
 There were more who died from the hailstones than the children of Israel killed with the sword.”
 (Joshua 10:11) Or as Yahweh put it to Job, “…Have you seen the treasury of hail, which I have reserved for the time of trouble, for the day of battle and war?”
 (Job 38:22-23)